MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 ### Computer

-For the computer, the price has been defined as follows: A search for a "desktop computer" was carried out on the second-hand website [Leboncoin]([ww](https://www.leboncoin.fr/)).
-Then a maximum price limit was set at 50€.
-Then the first 10 computers with an Intel microprocessor were selected.
-The average price of these 10 computers corresponds to the reference price used to define the budget.
+The budget for the computer was determined through the following steps: An investigation for a "desktop computer" was conducted on the second-hand website [Leboncoin](https://www.leboncoin.fr/), with a maximum price set at 50€.
+The first 10 computers featuring an Intel microprocessor were then selected.
+The average price of these 10 computers became the reference price used to establish the budget.

-So the average price of a computer used to define the budget is 30€.
+As a result, the average price of a computer used to calculate the budget is 30 euros.
+Note that the price has been rounded off, as most of the time, prices on [Leboncoin](https://www.leboncoin.fr/) are rounded off.
 ### Screen

-For the screen, the price has been defined as follows: A search for a "screen" was carried out on the second-hand website [Leboncoin]([ww](https://www.leboncoin.fr/)).
-Then a maximum price limit was set at 30€.
-Then the first 10 screens were selected.
-The average price of these 10 screens corresponds to the reference price used to define the budget.
+To establish the budget for the screen, a similar approach was taken: A search for a "screen" was performed on the second-hand website [Leboncoin](https://www.leboncoin.fr/), with a maximum price limit set at 30€.
+The first 10 screens identified were then selected, and the average price of these screens became the reference price used in budget determination.

-So the average price of a screen used to define the budget is 15€.
+As a result, the average price of a screen used to define the budget is 15€.
+Note that the price has been rounded, as most of the time, prices on [Leboncoin](https://www.leboncoin.fr/) are rounded off.

 ### Keyboard

-For the keyboard, the price has been defined as follows: A search for a "keyboard" was carried out on the second-hand website [Leboncoin]([ww](https://www.leboncoin.fr/)).
-Then a maximum price limit was set at 20€.
-Then the first 10 keyboards were selected.
-The average price of these 10 keyboards corresponds to the reference price used to define the budget.
+The budget for the keyboard was set as follows: A search for a "keyboard" was executed on the second-hand website [Leboncoin](https://www.leboncoin.fr/), with a maximum price limit set at 20€.
+The first 10 keyboards meeting the criteria were selected, and the average price of these keyboards became the reference price used to define the budget.

-So the average price of a keyboard used to define the budget is 4€.
+Hence, the average price of a keyboard used in budget calculation is 4€.
+Note that the price has been rounded, as most of the time, prices on [Leboncoin](https://www.leboncoin.fr/) are rounded off.

-You can see more details in this [document](https://docs.google.com/spreadsheets/d/111yPxzFDjgGrgsK3DC9IpWPv7YG_TXEbQ3DORjWvqSk/edit?usp=sharing).
+For more details, please refer to this [document](https://docs.google.com/spreadsheets/d/111yPxzFDjgGrgsK3DC9IpWPv7YG_TXEbQ3DORjWvqSk/edit?usp=sharing).

-### Joystick and buttons
+### Joystick And Buttons

-Unfortunately, it's very hard to find second-hand joysticks and buttons.
-So for our project we decided to follow the [recommendations](https://www.thegeekpub.com/278188/the-best-arcade-joystick-and-buttons) of "The geek pub arcade" site and use the following pack: [link](https://www.amazon.com/dp/B01M2X88QP/ref=sspa_dk_detail_3?psc=1&pd_rd_i=B01M2X88QP&pd_rd_w=MTBGG&content-id=amzn1.sym.386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_p=386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_r=76KQXVS8VCWWTJ7G3NVE&pd_rd_wg=opBVU&pd_rd_r=f1a9e54a-1684-43e0-b3e4-a144986e3938&s=toys-and-games&sp_csd=d2lkZ2V0TmFtZT1zcF9kZXRhaWxfdGhlbWF0aWM&smid=A3H7VB6FZ4M9FM&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzMEQxREFBNDVFUjJMJmVuY3J5cHRlZElkPUEwOTYzMDA4MzdVSks2RldWNk41TSZlbmNyeXB0ZWRBZElkPUEwNDU1MzU5T1BLVjU3RkNLNE1XJndpZGdldE5hbWU9c3BfZGV0YWlsX3RoZW1hdGljJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==).
+Securing second-hand joysticks and buttons proved challenging.
+Therefore, following the [recommendations](https://www.thegeekpub.com/278188/the-best-arcade-joystick-and-buttons) of "The geek pub arcade" site, we opted for a specific pack available at this [link](https://www.amazon.com/dp/B01M2X88QP/ref=sspa_dk_detail_3?psc=1&pd_rd_i=B01M2X88QP&pd_rd_w=MTBGG&content-id=amzn1.sym.386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_p=386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_r=76KQXVS8VCWWTJ7G3NVE&pd_rd_wg=opBVU&pd_rd_r=f1a9e54a-1684-43e0-b3e4-a144986e3938&s=toys-and-games&sp_csd=d2lkZ2V0TmFtZT1zcF9kZXRhaWxfdGhlbWF0aWM&smid=A3H7VB6FZ4M9FM&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzMEQxREFBNDVFUjJMJmVuY3J5cHRlZElkPUEwOTYzMDA4MzdVSks2RldWNk41TSZlbmNyeXB0ZWRBZElkPUEwNDU1MzU5T1BLVjU3RkNLNE1XJndpZGdldE5hbWU9c3BfZGV0YWlsX3RoZW1hdGljJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==).

-This pack contains 1 joystick and 10 buttons with the required features for 24.24€.
+This pack, priced at 24.24€, includes 1 joystick and 10 buttons with the required features for our project.

+### Average Price For The Project
+As defined, the kernel and its games must be compatible with both joysticks and keyboards.
+This requirement enables a user to complete the project for an average of :
+- 49€ for a computer, screen and keyboard.
+- 69.24€ for a computer, screen, joystick and 10 buttons.

+As expected, both prices are low enough to make the project accessible to a large number of people.

-## Period planning
+## Period Planning

 This section presents the planning of the main periods of the project, from the research phase to the final presentation of the project.